yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-runtime-environment.markdown

 Once packaged, a processing unit is deployed onto the GigaSpaces runtime environment, which is called the **Service Grid**.
 It is responsible for materializing the processing unit's configuration, provisioning its instances to the runtime infrastructure and making sure they continue to run properly over time.
 !GRA:Images2^archi_deployenv.jpg!

+{% info %}
-{info}When developing your processing unit, you can [run and debug the processing unit within your IDE|Running and Debugging Within Your IDE].
-You will typically deploy it to the GigaSpaces runtime environment when it's ready for production or when you want to run it in the real-life runtime environment{info}
+When developing your processing unit, you can [run and debug the processing unit within your IDE|Running and Debugging Within Your IDE].
+You will typically deploy it to the GigaSpaces runtime environment when it's ready for production or when you want to run it in the real-life runtime environment
+{% endinfo %}

 # Service Grid Architecture